×

 10 simple ways to prep your home for winter

-Winter is coming!
-That means snowy getaways, get-togethers with friends, and the magic of the holidays are on their way.
+Winter's not over yet!
 But to enjoy Canadian winter to its fullest, it’s best to be prepared.
 Make sure you’re set for the season with these 10 easy tips to get your apartment or house winter-ready.

 Winterizing your home’s interior